 Gerald has experienced the Billy Graham anointing over several decades, having been with him, as he puts it “all the way from Earls Court to Wembley Stadium”.
 Gerald himself spoke at Wembley Stadium in 1996 at a worship event – featuring Noel Richards, Delirious, Matt Redman and Graham Kendrick.
 Nearly 45,000 were in attendance.
 “And I was told around 2000 made a response to the Gospel after I had spoken,” he said.

 Of the four photos of admired figures which adorn his desk, one is of Billy Graham and another of Franklin, Billy’s eldest son.
 “Franklin gives the Gospel very simply, very clearly,” said Gerald.
 “Just like his father.”

 It was Franklin who preaches on the film The Worth of a Soul which Gerald last month showed to a room of eighty people – some of whom would not normally go to church.
 At the end Rachel, one of the team at the church, rounded it off with a prayer.

 “I feel we can’t just move on,” she said.
 “If any of you have got a story – tell us.”

 One lady put up her hand, and the team prayed with her.
 The film had brought to the surface a long-standing issue with sexual abuse.
 “I cannot believe how free she has been since,” commented Gerald.
 “Her whole life has changed since she saw the film, and she has forgiven the person involved.

 “Several other people who saw the film were not in a good place with God at the time, but they have been in church every Sunday since.”

-Gerald allowed the children to stay in, and when the appeal to respond to the message came at the end, one boy turned to his father.
+Gerald allowed the children to stay in, and when the appeal to respond to the message came at the end, Isaac (left in picture) turned to his father.

 Have I ever done this before?” he asked.